Read the easy-read version.

 Is there a cure?

 At present, there is no 'cure' for autism.
-However, there is a range of interventions - methods of enabling learning and development - which people may find to be helpful.
-Many of these are detailed at: www.autism.org.uk/approaches
+However, there is a range of interventions – methods of enabling learning and development – which people may find to be helpful.
+Find out about these strategies and approaches.

 A diagnosis is the formal identification of autism, usually by a health professional such as a paediatrician or a psychiatrist.
 Having a diagnosis is helpful for two reasons:

-- it helps people with autism (and their families) to understand why they may experience certain difficulties and what they can do about them
+- it helps autistic people (and their families) to understand why they may experience certain difficulties and what they can do about them

 - it allows people to access services and support.